Tessa’s Recipe Rundown

 What Type of M&Ms Should I Use for Cookies?

-I used regular-size M&Ms for the perfect crunch in this recipe, but you could also use mini or even peanut M&Ms if you prefer.
+I used regular-size M&Ms for a classic result in this recipe, but you could also use mini or even peanut M&Ms if you prefer.
 Of course, feel free to switch out for Christmas M&Ms, Easter M&Ms, 4th of July, Halloween – whatever the season, these cookies will look so cute with seasonal M&Ms mixed in!

 I love using a 3-tablespoon size cookie scoop for these M&M Cookies, for the perfect large bakery-style size and texture.